slametdev/slametdev/README.md

 </p>

-# Hi, I'm Slamet (SlametDev) 👋
+# Hi, I'm Slamet 👋

-## Senior Backend Engineer | Odoo ERP Specialist
+## Backend Engineer | Odoo ERP Specialist

 Backend Engineer with **6+ years of professional experience** specializing in **Odoo ERP**, **Python**, **PostgreSQL**, and **Golang**.

-Since **2020**, I've been designing, developing, and maintaining enterprise ERP systems and backend services for organizations across **Indonesia, Vietnam, China, Africa, and the Middle East**.
-My work focuses on building scalable business applications, optimizing system performance, integrating enterprise platforms, and delivering reliable production software.
+Since **2020**, I've been building enterprise ERP solutions and backend systems for organizations across **Indonesia, Vietnam, China, Africa, and the Middle East**.
+My work focuses on scalable backend architecture, ERP implementation, system integration, database optimization, and delivering reliable software for production environments.

+I enjoy collaborating with distributed teams, solving complex business problems, and building software that is scalable, maintainable, and easy to operate.

 ---

 ## 🌍 International Experience

-I've contributed to ERP implementation and digital transformation projects for organizations across multiple countries.
+Contributed to ERP implementation and backend development projects for organizations across multiple regions.

 | Region | Projects |
 | :------ | :------- |